Congratulations to the 2020 Oklahoma ACTE Region IV Winners

 The Awards Committee reserves the right to return any application that is not appropriate for the category in which it was submitted.

-OkACTE Awards include: OATC Gold Star Award, Arch Alexander Award, Francis Tuttle Award, OkACTE Kaleidoscope Award, OkACTE Communications and Marketing Award, OkACTE Outstanding New Professional Award, OATC Distinguished Achievement Award, OATC Outstanding Board Member Award, OkACTE Distinguished Service Award and the Bob Funk Advocacy of Excellence Award are state awards only.
+OkACTE Awards include: OATC Gold Star Award, Arch Alexander Award, Francis Tuttle Award, OkACTE Kaleidoscope Award, OkACTE Communications and Marketing Award, OkACTE Outstanding New Professional Award, OATC Distinguished Achievement Award, OATC Outstanding Board Member Award, OkACTE Distinguished Service Award, Dr. Dennis Portis III Rising Star Award and the Bob Funk Advocacy of Excellence Award are state awards only.

 OKACTE AWARDS DEADLINES